 📖 Variations

-As written, this recipe is mild to medium in intensity; the seeded jalapeño gives it just a bit of a spicy kick but that's balanced out nicely by the lime and touch of sugar.
+As written, this tomato salsa recipe is mild to medium in intensity; the seeded jalapeño gives it just a bit of a spicy kick but that's balanced out nicely by the lime and touch of sugar.

 🔪 Equipment